 But I also want to fit in a few education books – because 16 years into my teaching career, I know there’s always more to learn.
 To get some new ideas, I recently polled some of my teacher friends and colleagues to find out what they’ve been reading.

-Here is list of favorite professional development books recommended by real teachers.
+Here is list of the best professional development books for teachers recommended by teachers themselves!
 They span all grade levels, include books for new teachers and veteran teachers alike, and are full of practical advice you can use in your own classroom.
-Take a look!

 The Best Professional Development Books for Teachers